RasaHQ/rasa/docs/policies.rst

 Rasa Core provides the default implementations ``action_default_ask_confirmation`` and ``action_default_ask_clarification`` which are triggered when the bot should ask the user to confirm or to clarify their intent.
-In case of ``action_default_ask_confirmation`` it is suggested to overwrite the behavior of its default implementation to have more meaningful prompts.
-This is done with :ref:`customactions`.
+The implementation of both actions can be overwritten with :ref:`customactions`.
 Since the default ``action_default_ask_clarification`` action utters the response template ``utter_ask_clarification``, it should be sufficient to add a appropriate template for that in the domain.